 - Money: the focus of our fundraising effort now and in the coming years is to set the CFLT on solid, sustainable footing.
 You can make a tax-deductible donation at any time through our PayPal account.
 Please specify in the message that your donation is going towards the CFLT.

-- Land: If you are a farmer with land, or the owner of land leased to a farmer, and the idea of ensuring food production on your land will continue into the future as part of your personal or family legacy, please contact us regarding Farm Succession Planning and the possibility of creative ways to transfer land to TRFW’s CFLT in the future.
+- Land: If you are a farmer with land, or the owner of land leased to a farmer, and the idea of ensuring food production on your land will continue into the future as part of your personal or family legacy, please contact us regarding Farm Succession Planning (also read our Succession Planning guide)and the possibility of creative ways to transfer land to TRFW’s CFLT in the future.

 - Knowledge: If you have expertise in farm management, real estate, law, land stewardship, business development, land use planning and zoning, the local food web commons and farm-to-consumer networks, to name just a few, please contact us about serving on a committee!

 - Give a Farmer a Chance: And…if you are currently a food farmer daunted by the economics of owning your own farm due to the unreasonably high costs of land and a business model that “just doesn’t pencil out”, and you wish to be considered for ownership of a future CFLT property, please contact us.